-Finding inspiration in the Christmas song phrase “comfort and joy”, I’ve decorated with deep red, silver and white to create that feeling of nostalgia, home, and the joy of Christmas in our kitchen and family room! ⟹
+Inside: A red and white color scheme and vintage-style ornaments bring the feeling of nostalgia, home, and the joy of Christmas to our kitchen and family room!

 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.

-As you read in my Christmas living room tour I nicknamed my Christmas decor style, “Comfort and Joy” because that is the feeling this color combination of cranberry, white, and silver gives me!
-This deeper shade of red has more of that nostalgic “comfort” feel and looks more fitting in my home and its style.
-The bright quality of white and silver lightens everything to make it cheery and bright, bringing in the “joy!”
+This deeper cranberry shade of red has more of that nostalgic “comfort” vibe and looks more fitting in my home and its style.
+And the brightness of white and silver lightens everything to make it cheery, bringing in the “joy“.

-In the kitchen I added just a few Christmas touches to the counters, mostly switching out other decor instead of adding to it to preserve counter space.
+In this room, I added very few Christmas kitchen decorations to the counters, mostly switching out other decor instead of adding to it.
+I need to preserve that precious counter space for cooking holiday goodies!

-This vintage-look Santa punch bowl and mug set is one of my very favorite Christmas decorations and it just makes me happy every year when I unpack it!
-I emptied this corner of the counter to make room to display it by itself and let it take the spotlight in this area of the kitchen.
+This vintage-look Santa Claus punch bowl and mug set is one of my very favorite Christmas decorations and it just makes me happy every year when I unpack it.

-And added more Christmas greenery to the kitchen with these faux cedar picks on the range hood.
+And added more Christmas greens to the kitchen with these faux cedar picks on the range hood.

-You can see how I hung this greenery on the vent hood here.
+You can see how I hung this garland on the vent hood and more tips in the post “Christmas Decorating Tips, Tricks, and Hacks“.

 And more Christmas greenery on the other side of the kitchen with small wreaths in the dining nook windows.